Texas vs. Texas Tech NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Texas and its opponents have not yet combined for more than 61.5 points -- this matchup's over/under -- in a game this year.
+- Texas and its opponents have not yet combined for more than 62 points -- this matchup's over/under -- in a game this season.

-- Texas Tech's games have gone over 61.5 points in just one opportunity this season.
+- Texas Tech's games have gone over 62 points in only one opportunity this season.

-- The combined points per game average of the two teams, 79, is 17.5 points greater than Saturday's over/under.
+- The two teams combine to average 79 points per game, 17 more than the over/under in this contest.

-- These two squads combine to surrender 40.6 points per game, 20.9 fewer than this contest's over/under.
+- This contest's over/under is 21.4 points above the 40.6 these two squads combine to surrender per game this season.

 Texas Stats and Trends

-- This season, the Longhorns have won against the spread in each of their two games as a favorite of 7.5 points or more.
+- The Longhorns have been favored by 9 points or more two times this season and have covered the spread in all of them.

-- Texas' games this year have gone over the total in two out of three opportunities (66.7%).
+- Texas' games this year have eclipsed the over/under two times in three opportunities (66.7%).

-- Texas is 2-0 against the spread and 2-0 overall this season when the team scores more than 21.3 points.
+- When Texas puts up more than 21.3 points, it is 2-0 against the spread and 2-0 overall.

-- The Longhorns collect 437 yards per game, 146.3 more yards than the 290.7 the Red Raiders allow per matchup.
+- The Longhorns average 437 yards per game, 146.3 more yards than the 290.7 the Red Raiders give up per contest.

-- This year, the Longhorns have three turnovers, two fewer than the Red Raiders have takeaways (5).
+- The Longhorns have turned the ball over three times this season, two fewer than the Red Raiders have forced (5).

 - Find the latest spread and moneyline odds for Texas at SISportsbook.